 We have a fabulous team at Summerdyne, who always go that extra mile for our residents.

-Nicola, our fabulous activities coordinator, has made sure that our residents have had a busy start to 2019, to banish any January blues.
+Nicola, our fabulous activities coordinator, made sure our residents had a busy start to 2019, banishing any January blues.
 Some of our events have included:

 Having a Yarn

 We have a lot of creative knitters at Summerdyne, so we have started our “Having a Yarn” crafting group.
 Knitting needles were clicking away and conversation lively and enjoyable.
 We have many projects on the go with lots of patterns to choose from.

 One of our gentlemen was delighted to have the TV to himself!
 He took the opportunity to watch a rugby DVD which he thoroughly enjoyed.

 We celebrated the 2019 Year of the Pig for Chinese New Year.
 We made Chinese lanterns, tested our brains on Chinese trivia and ate Chinese food.